relaybox/auth/README.md

 # Auth - RelayBox Authentication Service

-RelayBox Auth is a REST authentication service written in NodeJS, built to handle user authentication, session management and access control to RelayBox realtime services and applications.
+RelayBox Auth is a REST authentication service written in NodeJS, built to handle user authentication, session management and access control to RelayBox Core realtime service.

 View [@relaybox/client](https://relaybox.net/docs/api-reference/relaybox-client/auth) for more information about how client-side applications interact with this service.
 Think of this REST API as the backend for `relayBox.auth()`.